Maple Leaf Sports & Entertainment: Minor hockey expansion

 The company has owned numerous minor league hockey teams over the years, which have served as developmental farm teams for the Maple Leafs.
 A group backed by Smythe and Frank Selke of the Montreal Canadiens was awarded an American Hockey League (AHL) franchise for Rochester, New York in July 1956, after a local group could not come up with the US$150,000 in capital required by the league.
 The Leafs and Canadiens would each own 27.5% of the team, with the balance sold to Rochester interests.
 The team was named the Rochester Americans.
 The Amerks were a joint affiliate of both the Canadiens and the Maple Leafs, though the club was operated by the Canadiens.
 In the summer of 1959 the Maple Leafs bought out the Canadiens' ownership share of the club, giving them a 55% controlling interest, due to concerns that with Montreal operating the club they were giving their prospects priority over those of the Leafs.
 They purchased most of the remaining 45% in 1963, boosting their ownership share to 98% by November 1964.
 In July 1966 the Maple Leafs sold the team to a group which included their then General Manager Punch Imlach for a reported $400,000.

-In June 1963 the Spokane Comets Western Hockey League franchise was purchased by a group led by the Maple Leafs, who relocated them to become the Denver Invaders and act as the Leaf's farm team.
+In June 1963 the Spokane Comets Western Hockey League franchise was purchased by a group led by the Maple Leafs, who relocated them to become the Denver Invaders and act as the Leafs' farm team.
 Though the league did not acknowledge that the Maple Leafs had an ownership stake in the team, they held a majority position with the Denver partners only owning roughly 36%.
 Following reported losses of $150,000 in their first season, Smythe announced that the team would be relocated after the team failed to reach a 2,000 season ticket target by a league-imposed deadline.
 The team became the Victoria Maple Leafs for the following season.
 In June 1967 MLGL sold the team for $500,000 to a group from Phoenix, which relocated it to become the Phoenix Roadrunners.